marianosimone/take-a-look/quotes.md

 > What we humans fail to internalize is that "yes" is not always the right answer.
 And, "no" is seldom the wrong answer.

 Chad Fowler, "The passionate programmer"

+> Thoughts are ephemeral, they evaporate in the moment they occur, unless they are given action and material form.
+Wishes and intentions, the same.
+Meaningless, unless they impel you to one choice or another, some deed or course of action, however insignificant.
+Thoughts that lead to action can be dangerous.
+Thoughts that do not, mean less than nothing.

+Ann Leckie, "Ancillary Justice (Imperial Radch Book 1)"